simonem/PhD_Thesis/results.md

 The pilot study and the derived implication for design have driven the design of an technology-enhanced version of the game presented in P5.

-*Relation to the research questions: * The paper contributes to the investigation of RQ2, “How tangible and playful interaction with digital information can help in engaging reflection processes?”
+*Relation to the research questions: * The paper contributes to the investigation of RQ2, “How interaction techniques can be designed to facilitate the different phases of a reflection processes?”

 ## Paper 5